gcziprusz/project-tmpl/web/src/pages/createPlaylist.md

 # Create Playlist

+In summary, this JavaScript module sets up the "create playlist" page with event listeners and API interactions.
+It uses classes and utility modules to handle data management, API calls, and page rendering.

 [createPlaylist.js](./createPlaylist.js) is a [JavaScript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) that handles the logic for the "create playlist" page of a website.
 It uses various classes and utility modules to interact with the website's API, manage data, and handle user interactions.
 Let's break down the code step by step:

 ## 1. Import Statements: